 Intimacy & Relationship Consulting~ Spiritual Support ~ Visionary Entrepreneur

 Conversations around death and dying have always intrigued me.
 I have sought to understand the passage of Soul out of the physical body and into the next experience.
 My time as a volunteer hospital chaplain in Boulder, CO gave me the opportunity to attend many death beds, especially on the cancer ward.

 If the family was comfortable with my presence, I could sometimes help the departing Beloved to relax a bit and prepare for what I call ‘stepping out’ of the physical body, and into the other realms.
 There’s a great metaphor I found in Emanuel’s Book: A Manual for Living Comfortably in the Cosmos, by Pat Rodegast.
 “Death is like stepping out of a tight shoe.”
 It seems to fit.

 If the dying person is conscious and cognitive, I can ask about their own desires as they are leaving.
 Would they like to be touched?
 Almost everyone conveys a version of “Yes, please.”
-Are there images or objects of comfort they would like to have in the room?
+Are there pictures or objects of comfort they would like to have in the room?
 This can become an opportunity to discuss those who have passed before them, and talk about their welcoming arms.
 If there are not pictures of these lost beloveds in the room, we get them.
 A focal point with ‘death breath’ is just as helpful in dying as it is in birthing.
 It is a labor of sorts.

 The word ‘doula’ has Greek origin and translates in that language to ‘female slave.’
 In our current culture, it is more common to see the word associated with birth, rather than death.
 A birth doula focuses on the needs of the mother, rather than the delivery of the baby, and may do massage or other methods to help her relax during labor.
 A doula often stays with the mother and baby for a while after the birth.